 In 2023, the use of technology will be further expanded to include efficient software for 3D treatments and mobile apps for orthodontic patients.
 Also, adopting the “Internet of Things” (IoT) will allow the integration of electronic devices into orthodontic care.
 This will help create a seamless experience among patients and doctors, including remote checkups and instant notifications.

 3. Implant Industry Will be the Main Growth Factor

 In the past few years, there has been much discussion about the need for orthodontic implants.
 However, with a cost of about $3000 and a long recovery time, it was not until recently that implant dentistry became available for orthodontic patients.

-Today, more than 20% of patients have had implants placed within the last five years.
-In addition, more than 20% of people who seek treatment are also seeking to replace their previous tooth with an implant.
+More than 20% of patients have had implants placed within the last five years.
+In addition, more than 20% of people seeking treatment also want to replace their previous tooth with an implant.

-In addition to this, as more people opt for metal and ceramic braces, there will be an increased demand for metal and glass implants.
+In addition, as more people opt for metal and ceramic braces, there will be an increased demand for metal and glass implants.
 But this trend is also fueled by the availability of new techniques in dental implants, such as bone regeneration.
-In 2022, the use of bone regeneration will continue to grow with the complete integration of bone healing into orthodontic care routines.
+In 2023, bone regeneration will continue to grow with the complete integration of bone healing into orthodontic care routines.